-Bob's Organic Chia Seeds are tiny powerhouses packed full of omega-3 fatty acids, protein and fiber!
+Bob's Organic Chia Seeds are tiny powerhouses packed full of omega-3 fatty acids, protein and fibre!
 Add these incredibly nutritious black chia seeds to smoothies, hot cereal, baked goods—even popcorn.
-Or make delicious, simple chia seed jam.
+Or make delicious and simple chia seed jam.

 Now organic!
 Thousands of years ago, chia seeds (salvia hispanica) were a staple in the diets of ancient Mayans and Aztecs.
 The word chia is derived from the Mayan language, meaning “strength,” and ancient Aztec warriors relied on chia seeds to boost energy and increase stamina.
-Today this tiny seed is a favorite of athletes, especially distance runners, who tout it as an endurance-enhancing superfood.
+Today, this tiny seed is a favourite of athletes, especially distance runners, who tout it as an endurance-enhancing superfood.

-The mild, nutty flavor of black chia seeds goes well with both sweet and savory dishes.
+The mild, nutty flavour of black chia seeds goes well with both sweet and savoury dishes.
 We have chia seed recipes for puddings and smoothies, baked goods and more.
 Sprinkle ground chia on top of porridge and salads, and add to baked goods in place of flaxseed meal or poppy seeds.
-Try our recipe for chia fresca, a refreshing drink perfect for a hot summer day in place of lemonade or water, or use it as pre-or post-workout fuel.
+Try our recipe for chia Fresca, a refreshing drink perfect for a hot summer day in place of lemonade or water, or use it as pre-or post-workout fuel.
 No matter the dish, by eating chia seeds you can increase the nutritional value of any meal with just a sprinkle.